The Dark Phoenix Saga: Summary

 On Earth, the X-Men are greeted by Avengers member (and former X-Man) Beast.
 Dark Phoenix returns to Earth, to her family's home, and finds herself conflicted between her normal feelings for her loved ones and her new destructive impulses as Dark Phoenix.
 The X-Men attack her but are again defeated.
 Her mentor, Charles Xavier, arrives, and through a vicious psychic duel, he creates a new set of psychic "circuit-breakers" which reduce her to only her original Marvel Girl powers.
 This allows Jean's normal personality to reassert control.

-The Shi'ar abduct the X-Men, tell them of Dark Phoenix' casual genocide, and declare that she must be put to death.
+The Shi'ar abduct the X-Men, tell them of Dark Phoenix's casual genocide, and declare that she must be put to death.
 Xavier challenges Lilandra to Arin'n Haelar, a Shi'ar duel of honor that cannot be refused.
 After conferring with the Kree and Skrulls, Lilandra agrees to Xavier's demand.

 The next day, the X-Men and the Shi'ar Imperial Guard are teleported to the Blue Area of the Moon to do battle, with the victors deciding the fate of Phoenix.
 The Imperial Guard defeat most of the X-Men, leaving Cyclops and Phoenix alone to make a final stand.
 When Cyclops is seemingly killed, Jean's panic overrides Xavier's psychic restraints and restores her to Dark Phoenix.
 Lilandra initiates Plan Omega, which would consist of destroying the whole Solar System in hopes of eliminating Dark Phoenix in the process.
 Xavier orders the X-Men to subdue Jean to preempt Lilandra's emergency measure.
 They battle her until she regains her senses.
 Running inside one of the Blue Area's ruins, Jean, struggling to keep control, activates an ancient Kree weapon that disintegrates her after an emotional good-bye to Cyclops.
 He deduces that Jean had planned her sacrifice from the moment they had landed on the Moon.

 The story ends with Uatu the Watcher commenting that "Jean Grey could have lived to become a god.
 But it was more important to her that she die...a human."